Bisquick Recipes

 The cookbook was apparently put out by the Karo Corn Syrup Company.
 The inside page says, Copyrighted, 1927 CORN PRODUCTS REFENCING COMPANY NEW YORK.
 Most of the recipes include either the Red Label or Blue Label Karo Syrup.
 In the back are quick menu ideas for their Bridge Parties.

-1933 Bisquick Cookbook coverMy third favorite recipe book is an old Bisquick recipes cookbook from Betty Crocker, copyrighted in 1933.
+1933 Bisquick Cookbook coverMy third favorite recipe book is an old Bisquick recipe book from Betty Crocker, copyrighted in 1933.
 I can just imagine how excited housewives were when they invented Bisquick, what a convenience!

 The cost of this recipe book is 25 cents.
 I'll bet that was a lot of money to come up with during the Great Depression.